Graph is a Natural Regularization: Revisiting Vector Quantization for Graph Representation Learning: Experiments

-Table~\ref{tab:performance2} reports the model performance across cross-domain and cross-task datasets.
-RGVQ consistently achieves the highest average performance across all tasks and datasets, surpassing both supervised and self-supervised graph models, including GFT and its variants equipped with codebook collapse mitigation strategies.
-These consistent gains indicate that alleviating codebook collapse is essential for improving the expressiveness and transferability of graph tokens.
-By encouraging more balanced and diverse codebook utilization, RGVQ learns discrete representations that generalize better across tasks and domains, positioning it as a general and robust solution for GFMs.

 \myparagraph{Serialization} To further evaluate the effectiveness of RGVQ in serialization, we integrate it into the Graph Quantized Transformer (GQT), where discrete tokens serve as the input sequence to a vanilla Transformer backbone.
-We follow the original sequence reconstruction method~\cite{wang2025learning} and compare the performance of RGVQ-enhanced GQT against the original GQT, supervised GNNs, and graph transformers, including GraphGPS~\cite{rampavsek2022graphgps}, SGFormer~\cite{wu2023sgformer}, and Exphomer~\cite{shirzad2023exphormer}.
+We follow the original sequence reconstruction method~\cite{wang2025learning} and compare the performance of RGVQ-enhanced GQT against GQT with different anti-collapse methods, supervised GNNs, and graph transformers, including GraphGPS~\cite{rampavsek2022graphgps}, SGFormer~\cite{wu2023sgformer}, Exphomer~\cite{shirzad2023exphormer}, and NodeFormer\citep{wu2022nodeformer}.
 Table~\ref{tab:performance3} summarizes the node classification results across various benchmarks.
-Compared to GQT, incorporating RGVQ consistently improves classification accuracy on most datasets.
-These results highlight the importance of mitigating codebook collapse when learning discrete tokens for Transformer-based architectures.
+Compared to GQT with conventional anti-collapse methods, incorporating RGVQ consistently improves classification accuracy on most datasets.
+While gains on some datasets are modest, this is expected, as discrete tokens serve as intermediate representations.
+In this setting, the backbone architecture (e.g., GQT’s Residual VQ) and supervision during fine-tuning largely determine the final performance and can compensate for imperfections in tokenization.